"A Log Home, But Not a Lodge"Country's Best Log Homes, Buyer's Guide 2010

 Architect Matt Franklin knew a conventional square or rectangular home wouldn't give Michael and Becky Poisson what they wanted.
 The retired couple had asked him to design a home that "brought the outdoors in."
 A box shape with living areas around the perimeters wouldn't integrate the outdoors with the interior spaces.

-So Matt, lead architect with M.T.N Architects, the design arm of PrecisionCraft Log & Timber Homes, chose a different angle.
+So Matt, lead architect with M.T.N Design, the design arm of PrecisionCraft Log & Timber Homes, chose a different angle.
 "Instead, we stretched the house into a U-shape with a courtyard so that al major rooms visually connect to the exterior on two or three sides, with fantastic views from multiple directions," he explains.

 The Poissons' second request was that the home be "log, but not lodge."
 So on the outside, the home evokes Frank Lloyd Wright.
 A shed roofline rises to more than 14 feet along the 36-square-foot courtyard formed by bedroom wings on two sides and the connecting entry hall in the middle.
 Guests in the courtyard can see through the foyer and great room to a breathtaking panorama of the Sangre de Cristo Mountains of Colorado.

 The architect started with PrecisionCraft's Hermosa Vista model, which has a Southwest feel and formed the basis for the greatly altered, customized design.
 "This was not the most cost-efficient way to design, but it is the best design to relate to the outdoors," Matt says.
 "We tried to keep the form of the house clean and simple with a Southwest flair that uses a lot of courtyard space."